 The Stock selection model for global concentrated was positive in 2 of the 3 months in the quarter.

 How are you positioning portfolios in response to this outlook?

-At the end of Q3, our portfolios were generally positioned with positive exposures to Growth, Valuation (Liquidity for Global Small Cap and Global Equity), and Medium Term Momentum.
-The funds also have a high alpha exposure across all industries and sectors to the stock selection model.
-Thus, aside from our stock-specific risks, we would expect our portfolios to perform above their market benchmarks in an environment which values stocks with positive growth characteristics, trading at cheaper-than-peer valuations, with positive medium-term momentum in the CFE strategy; stocks with positive growth characteristics, with positive medium-term momentum, and that are more liquid than the average small cap and global stocks in the global small cap and global equity strategies, respectively.
+- At the end of Q3, our portfolios were generally positioned with positive exposures to Growth, Valuation (Liquidity for Global Small Cap and Global Equity), and Medium Term Momentum.
+The funds also have a high Alpha exposure, across all industries and sectors to the Stock Selection model.
+Thus, aside from our stock-specific risks, we would expect our portfolios to perform above their market benchmarks in an environment which value stocks with positive growth characteristics, trading at cheaper-than-peer valuations, with positive medium-term momentum in the CFE strategy; stocks with positive growth characteristics, with positive medium-term momentum, and that are more liquid than the average small cap and global stocks in the global small cap and global equity strategies, respectively.

 Our regime model is currently showing a neutral regime, and we expect growth, valuation, and momentum to be rewarded equally.